 Double rooms will not be converted to singles - no exceptions!

-In order to live at Pier Village or the University Bluffs, resident students must submit their $150 housing deposit and complete an application between February 1 and March 3.
-Applications are available on the Residential Life website.
+In order to live at Pier Village or the University Bluffs, resident students must submit their $150 housing deposit and complete an application between February 2 and March 2.
+Applications are available via Webadvisor.
 Information sessions about the complexes will be held throughout February.
 Pier Village houses students in groups of four in two bedroom apartments.
 The University Bluffs house two students in one bedroom apartments.
 Groups that can fill an entire apartment are preferred but not required.
 Rising Juniors and Seniors will receive first priority over rising sophomores.

 All vehicles that park on campus must be registered with the University Police department.
 A registration year is from September 1 to August 31.

 Parking decals may be purchased online by going to www.monmouth.edu/mupd and click on "Student Parking Registration" or by visiting our traffic bureau at police headquarters.
 All registration forms received after July 31 will be subject to a late fee.
 Parking decals will be issued on a first come first serve basis.
 If you have any questions please feel free to contact our traffic bureau at 732-571-3467.